simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 # Audio & video calls

 SimpleX Chat allows you to make end-to-end encrypted audio and video calls with your contacts via WebRTC.
 Please note that group calls are not supported at this time.
-Click or tap on the following sections to learn more:
+Tap or click on the following sections to learn more:

 - [Making and accepting calls](#making-and-accepting-calls)
 - [Call settings](#call-settings)